blackbyss/OOP-java-project/README.md

   # Quick-Setup

-  Open TicketProject as a Maven project in your IDE ---->Wait for dependecies to reslove ---->
-  ---->Run TicketProjectApplication----->Open browser at localhost:8080.
+  Open TicketProject as a Maven project in your IDE ----> Wait for dependecies to reslove ----> Run TicketProjectApplication ----> Open browser at localhost:8080.

   In HTML form make sure to fill all fields before submit, the "required" tag only works with Chrome atm.